chvaldez10/cfmc-web-app/README.md

-# Calgary Filipino Methodist Church Landing Page 🖥️
+# Calgary Filipino Methodist Church Web Project 🖥️

-This is the web project for the Calgary Filipino Methodist Church (CFMC) Landing Page, utilizing Next.js 14, Supabase, TypeScript, and Tailwind CSS.
+This is the web project for the Calgary Filipino Methodist Church (CFMC) Landing Page, utilizing Next.js 14, Supabase, TypeScript, and Tailwind CSS for the frontend, and Django, PostgreSQL, and Docker to create web tools for the church.

 ## Deploy on Vercel 🌐